Jump to section

 2.

-With the aim offering incentives to seek sustainable improvement of the Company's corporate value as well as promoting efforts to increase our corporate value over the medium to long term, the Company's common shares (restricted) in number determined according to the Company's stock growth rate (ratio of Company's stock growth and including dividends to the growth rate of TOPIX (Tokyo Stock Exchange Stock Price Index) ) during the 3 years evaluation period are granted each year in principle.
-The restriction periodwill be from the day the shares are granted and until the day the recipients resigns or retires from all their positions as Director or Executive Officer of the Company or any other position determined by the Board of Directors.
+With the aim of promoting efforts to increase the Group’s corporate value over the medium to long term and pursue business management that ensures a focus on sharing value with the shareholders, the number of the Company’s common shares (restricted) to be provided is calculated according to the Company’s stock growth rate (ratio of the Company’s stock price growth to the growth rate of the TOPIX (Tokyo Stock Exchange Stock Price Index)) during the three-year evaluation period.
+Evaluation based on non-financial indicators (measures to tackle climate change, promotion of women’s empowerment, and employee engagement) is used to calculate the number of the Company’s common shares to be granted as restricted shares.
+In this way the Company aims to enable increased awareness of its commitment to the enhancement of sustainability management by linking non-financial indicators (related to environment and/or society) more closely to stock-based remuneration and further promoting efforts to address its Key Social Issues.
+To enable a shared focus on shareholder value over the medium to long term, the restriction period will be from the day the shares are provided until the day the recipient resigns or retires from all their positions as Director or Executive Officer of the Company or any other position determined by the Board of Directors.

 Stakeholder Engagement Material issues impacting stakeholders